RetroAchievements/RALibretro/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
-about: Suggest an idea for this project
+name: Suggest an emulator feature
-title: ''
-labels: ''
-assignees: ''
+about: Share ideas for new features or enhancements to the emulator

 ---